 To do COMMERCIAL PHOTOGRAPHY or WEDDING PHOTOGRAPHY on our property or in our castle please speak to our Director of Functions as it is NOT permitted without paying a fee.
 To arrange a commercial or wedding shoot please phone 978-283-2081.
 Thank you.

 As much as we would like to be otherwise Hammond Castle Museum being a very old historic structure is NOT handicapped accessible.
 There are stairs entering the property from our parking lot, and numerous stairs once you are inside.
 Please bear this in mind before planning a visit.
+If you walk down from our parking lot you must be able to walk back up the stairs to the lot.
 Thank you.